Preparing for your Nanny Interview, a Checklist

 Selecting someone to take care of your children is not an easy feat.
 You’re typically going to be interviewing strangers, so you have to ask the right questions and get a good feeling about the person you choose to hire.
-There are some categories of questions you should focus on, and these can give you ideas of additional questions to ask.
+There are some categories of nanny interview questions to ask a potential nanny that you should focus on, and these can give you ideas for additional questions to ask.

 General Background Questions